MasterAI-EAM/TextMaster/README.md

 - Extract meta data of scientific literature from savedrecs files of Web of Science (`meta_wos.ipynb`).
 - Automated opinion extraction and classification for scientific literature in materials science and related fields (`demo.ipynb`).

-This is the source code of our proposed SSCNN system (demo version) of our Nature Nanotechnology submission "Opinion Mining by Deep Learning Methods for Maximizing Discoverability of Nanomaterials".
+This is the source code of our proposed SSNet system (demo version) of our Nature Nanotechnology submission "Opinion Mining by Deep Learning Methods for Maximizing Discoverability of Nanomaterials".
 We use `.ipynb` to show the running results directly (Click the `.ipynb` file and you will see running results of each cell.
 You can also set up environment in your local machine and try out our functions with your own data).
 Thanks for your attention.

 ## Set up
 1. Make sure you have python3.8 and the pip module installed.
 We recommend using conda environments.